Answers to many common questions about the Master of Healthcare Administration (M.H.A.) program can be found on the following webpages:

 Is your program CAHME accredited?

-Yes, the Seton Hall M.H.A. program received initial CAHME accreditation effective May 20, 2014.
+Yes, the Seton Hall M.H.A. program is CAHME accredited.
+The MHA received official CAHME re-accreditation for seven additional years effective May 23, 2017.
 This extends to both the on-campus and online program options and makes Seton Hall the only school in New Jersey with CAHME accreditation.

 How are online classes different than on-campus classes?